AMSP-04/NETN-DIM/NETN-DIM.md

 CreateLevee : TaskParameters
 ```

-A simulated entity observing a hazard, uses the NETN-ETR `ETR_Report` subclass `HazardObservation` to send an observation report.
+A simulated entity observing a hazard uses the NETN-ETR `ETR_Report` subclass `HazardObservation` to send an observation report.

 ```mermaid
 classDiagram